cbhacks/CrashEdit/README.md

 * Modifying most unknown data using a built-in hex editor

 ## Requirements ##
-You will need Microsoft .NET Framework 2.0 or an alternative such as Mono.
-In the case of Mono, you will need the following referenced assemblies:

-* System
-* System.Drawing
+* .NET Framework 2.0 or Mono
-* System.Windows.Forms
+* OpenTK 1.0

 If you use Mono, you may need to comment out `[EditorControl(typeof(TextureChunk))]` in CrashEdit/TextureChunkBox.cs and recompile. __Note: doing so will disable the texture viewer.__